Equilateral Triangle Perimeter Calculator

 • Geometric jewelry.
 Pendant designs in 1-2 inch equilateral shapes.

-Worked example — geodesic dome edging:
+Worked example: edging a geodesic dome

 You’re building a 12 ft diameter geodesic dome from 3 ft equilateral triangle panels.
 Each panel perimeter = 9 ft.
-If the dome has 25 triangles, total edge length = 225 ft — but every interior edge is shared between two triangles, so the actual frame length is about half of that, around 112 ft.
+If the dome has 25 triangles, total edge length = 225 ft, but every interior edge is shared between two triangles, so the actual frame length is about half of that, around 112 ft.

-Bonus formulas — everything from the side s:
+Everything else from the same side s:

 • Perimeter: P = 3s